 Complementary therapies are not covered by insurance, so it is important that you check with your insurance provider when considering trying these therapies in conjunction with your conventional treatment.
 Additionally, it is vital that you discuss all complementary therapies that you are already or planning on using with your physician, as not all are proven safe and/or effective, and some can lessen the effectiveness of conventional treatment.
 Our physicians are happy to help guide you in your search for a complimentary therapy that works best for your individual symptoms.

-Click HERE for more information on complimentary therapies and alternative medicines for menopause from WebMD.
+Learn more about complimentary therapies and alternative medicines for menopause from WebMD.